Summary from I/ITSEC xAPI PlugFest 2014

 For a while now, many of us have been talking a lot about what the xAPI can do.
 While this is helpful, there's really no substitute for having a live demo to poke with a sharp stick.
 The xAPI PlugFest at I/ITSEC is our latest attempt to stop talking and simply showcase the real performance support solutions that xAPI adopters have already released into the wild.
 We invited eight organizations to come down to Orlando, FL and demo what they've been working on.

 Of course, we weren't going entirely mum.
 No one but Tom Creighton subsists on a diet of learning event scrutiny and JSON, so we wanted to make sure that everyone was on board before the afternoon's anticipated demos.
-Andy Johnson, Jono Poltrack, Jason Haag and I led the crowd through an overview of the xAPI's history and purpose, as well as the community efforts surrounding the specification.
+Andy Johnson, Jono Poltrack, Jason Haag and I led the crowd through an overview of the xAPI's history, purpose, and specification.

 Tom Creighton and Lou Wolford talked about ADL Initiative's learning record store (LRS), as well as the SCORM®-to-xAPI wrapper, which allows SCORM® content to export xAPI statements.